Scandal brings election risk for rising Democratic star

 In 2018, Hill captured the last Republican-held House seat anchored in Los Angeles County, part of a rout that saw Republicans driven out of a string of U.S. House seats in Southern California.
 The party has a 46-7 edge over Republicans in U.S. House seats in the state.

 In a swing district with a GOP pedigree, she highlighted her centrist beliefs and promised to end politics as usual.
 She’s a gun owner and her Republican father is a police officer who had never voted for a Democrat before her 2018 primary.
 Her mother, a Democrat, is a nurse.
-Her election was followed by a rapid ascent in national Democratic politics — she is vice chair of the powerful Oversight Committee that investigates House members and a freshman liaison to Democratic leaders.
+Her election was followed by a rapid ascent in national Democratic politics — she is vice chair of the powerful Oversight Committee that oversees the executive branch and a freshman liaison to Democratic leaders.

 The March primary will test Hill’s strength against several rivals lined up to challenge her.
 One Republican hopeful, Mike Garcia, a former Navy fighter pilot, has called the disclosures and allegations about Hill’s personal life disturbing.